algolia/autocomplete/packages/website/docs/autocomplete-js.md

 ### `renderer`

+The virtual DOM implementation to plug to Autocomplete.
+It defaults to Preact.

 #### `createElement`

 > `(type: any, props: Record<string, any> | null, ...children: ComponentChildren[]) => VNode` | defaults to `preact.createElement`